 Students may make their own arrangements for housing.
-There is a reserved group block at the DERAG Hotel Max Emmanuel, which has facilities that are both modern and convenient to the Munich city center.
+Many students choose to stay at the DERAG Hotel Max Emmanuel, which has facilities that are both modern and convenient to the Munich city center.
 Each unit is a fully functional mini-apartment that includes a small kitchenette (with related accessories), private bathroom with shower, a desk, basic linens, weekly housekeeping, small balcony, ample storage space, and easy access to public transportation.
 There are discount supermarkets and good inexpensive restaurants nearby.
-The 2013 room rate, which is expected to be similar to the summer 2014 rate, was 48 Euros/per night.
-You will need to submit a 750 Euro deposit upon arrival.
+Students can contact DERAG directly for pricing.

 For students wishing to make their own housing arrangements, there are a number of rental agencies who can assist in securing either a private room or apartment accommodations, like Mr. Lodge or a roommate placement agency.
+Additional options include: Pandion Boarding House, Sunnyside Apartments, Citadines, AirBnB, and 9Flats.
 Please note that Santa Clara University does not guarantee or endorse the quality of these agencies; this information is provided solely as a convenience to our students.

 Exploring The Area